Embassy of the Philippines, Holy See: Staff and activities

-The Philippines is one of the world's largest Catholic countries, and as such this informs the Embassy's functions and activities: during her ambassadorship, Princesa outlined the Embassy's work as being a ministry "of presence, smile [sic] and good examples".
+The Philippines is one of the world's largest Catholic countries, and as such this informs the embassy's functions and activities: during her ambassadorship, Princesa outlined the embassy's work as being a ministry "of presence, smile [sic] and good examples".
 Its offices are kept busy year-round by the many requests for assistance from Filipino pilgrims to Catholic pilgrimage sites in both Italy and the Vatican, and its consular section, separate from that of the Philippine Embassy in Rome which caters to the broader population of Filipino Italians, serves the more than 3,000 Filipino religious serving in Italy, even maintaining a separate polling center exclusive to them during elections.
 Its cultural activities are similarly informed by the Catholic faith, including organizing the first Filipino nativity scene at St. Peter's Square, and arranging a visit to Santa Pudenziana for the Holy See's diplomatic corps and the Filipino community in Italy, although some of its activities, such as erecting a statue of José Rizal at Piazzale Manila in Rome, are secular in nature.
-The Embassy likewise works closely with the Pontificio Collegio Filippino, where some of its events are held, and it also exercises jurisdiction over the relationship with the Sovereign Military Order of Malta.
+The embassy likewise works closely with the Pontificio Collegio Filippino, where some of its events are held, and it also exercises jurisdiction over the Philippines' relationship with the Sovereign Military Order of Malta.

 Of all the embassies in Rome, the Philippine Embassy to the Holy See is the mission located closest to St. Peter's Square.
 It has used this to its advantage: during de Villa's ambassadorship, its restrooms were opened on Wednesdays, the day of the weekly Papal Audience, to Filipino pilgrims visiting the Vatican, and staff members would arrange stacks of rosaries brought by Overseas Filipino Workers by the windows so that they would be "blessed by the Pope" as he was speaking to the crowds at St. Peter's Square.